jfhack/recorder/README.md

 # Recorder

-A small utility that continuously records RTSP video streams into configurable-length chunks
+A small utility that continuously records FFmpeg-compatible live video streams into video chunks

 ## Install